-If you are already taking a contraceptive, you should continue using it as normal
+If you are already taking a contraceptive, you should continue using it as normal.

-It is also recommended that you use a barrier contraceptive for the duration of your menstrual cycle as an additional precautionary measure.
+It is also recommended that you use a barrier contraceptive for the remaining duration of your menstrual cycle as an additional precautionary measure.

-Rated with 3.9 based on 11 independent customer reviews
+Rated with 4.3 based on 16 independent customer reviews